 › 6-8 ounces of fish or chicken

 › 1 sweet potato

 › 1.5 scoops of whey protein with flax or 2 scoops of casein protein

 My Lean Muscle Meal Plan can be anywhere from 2800-3400 calories.
 The portions of each meal can be modified depending on your current fitness level and what your ultimate goals are.
 You can mix and match the meals, or substitute some of the foods within the meals.

 Also, you can cater the above nutrition plan so that your protein shakes are around your workout times.
 I personally like to have a shake post workout as that’s the best time for fast-digesting protein and simple carbs.

-Though calorie intake is important in this nutrition plan for lean muscle, the types of calories are probably more important.
+Though calorie intake is important in this nutrition plan for losing weight and building lean muscle, the types of calories are probably more important.
 The Lean Muscle Meal Plan is designed to boost your body’s metabolism throughout the day and give you the energy you need for your workouts.
 You can’t do that with unhealthy foods.